(Last updated November 23, 2022)

 At the convention, the IRT will follow processes laid out in the Arisia IRT Handbook, which is available to review in this Google document.

 The IRT is only empowered to take actions that impact the convention at which the report is taken.
-At the end of the convention, all incident reports are handed off to the Incident Report (IR) Committee of the Arisia EBoard for review, complete with all follow-up conducted at the convention, any actions already taken, and any recommendations from the IRT for further actions.
+At the end of the convention, all incident reports are handed off to the Incident Response Management Committee (IRMC) of the Arisia Eboard for review, complete with all follow-up conducted at the convention, any actions already taken, and any recommendations from the IRT for further actions.

-The IR Committee decides whether the organization needs to follow up further, including cases where Arisia may wish to take longer-term action.
+The IRMC decides whether the organization needs to follow up further, including cases where Arisia may wish to take longer-term action.
 If your problem was solved at the convention, we may take no further steps.
-If your problem requires additional action, and your report was not anonymous, you will hear from the EBoard by early February.
+If your problem requires additional action, and your report was not anonymous, you will hear from the Eboard by early February.

-If your report was made directly to the IR Committee (i.e. it was not reported during the convention), the IR Committee will be the group organizing any follow-up activities.
-After the EBoard has collected as much information as they deem possible and necessary, they will review the findings and decide on actions to be taken.
-More information about the EBoard’s process is outlined at the Disciplinary Process Information page.
+If your report was made directly to the IRMC (i.e. it was not reported during the convention), the IRMC will be the group organizing any follow-up activities.
+After the Eboard has collected as much information as they deem possible and necessary, they will review the findings and decide on actions to be taken.
+More information about the Eboard’s process is outlined at the Disciplinary Process Information page.